blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 ### DACUS

-All characters in Rivals other than Wrastor can perform a Dash Attack Cancel Up Strong by inputting a Dash Attack then an Up Strong in quick succession.
+All characters in Rivals other than Wrastor can perform a Dash Attack Cancel Up Strong by inputting a Dash Attack followed by an Up Strong in quick succession.
 Pomme’s burst movement from Dash Attack combined with her low ground friction makes hers pretty significant.

 {{< video dacus >}}